 We recommend the following tools:

 Machete with Scabbard

-We like the Tramontina 14-18 inch version.
-My personal preference is 16″ with a wooden handle.
+We like the Tramontina 12 -16 inch version.
+My personal preference is 14″ with a wooden handle.
 We advise a scabbard as well.
 Other brands will also serve you well.
 But we recommend one with a sharp tip as opposed to other shapes.
 Remember that the bolo styles will be hard to fit in a scabbard.
-Here in Hawaii, Lowes sells an 18inch version with a nylon scabbard for $20.
+Here in Hawaii, Lowes sells an 14inch version with a nylon scabbard for $20.
 It can also be found on Amazon.
 Click Here for the link.

 Pruners with carrying case.

-You can pay as much as $50 for a Felco version but my friend Antonio said he’s had his for 17 years and never sharpened them once.
-I have other friends that swear by these Japanese pruners:
+You can pay as much as $50 for a Felco version but our friend Antonio said he’s had his Felcos for 17 years and has never sharpened them once.
+I like these Japanese pruners for the price:

 They are a great deal at around $30 and come in three sizes.
 Click Here for link.

-I have had a pair of this ARS version for the past two years and they have served me well.
-They run about $50 – $60.
+I have had a pair of these Japanese ARS for the past two years and they have also served me well.
+They are very comfortable to use.
+About $50 – $60.
 Click Here for link.